Hands-on Review of the Original Smith Forefront

 The Forefront's harness is made from just two lengths of webbing which are threaded around the harness in a well thought-out design.
 We found that the harness can accommodate a wide range of head shapes without the need to trim the webbing at all.

-At 10.8 ounces (306 grams), the Forefront is the lightest mountain bike helmet we've ever tested.
+At 10.8 ounces (306 grams), the Forefront is very lightweight.
 The Forefront meets the same CPSC standard for cycling helmets as all of the other half-shells we've tried.

 If weight is your top priority the Forefront may be your helmet, but we think you should also consider the Giro Xar which weighs in at 11.3 ounces but retails for $90 less and is better ventilated.
 There is probably no place in your bike kit that you would notice extra weight more than on your head, but to be honest, it's hard to detect the half ounce difference between the Xar and the Forefront while actually pedaling a mountain bike.
 Hardcore weight weenies should click over to our Road Bike Helmet Review where we tested helmets that weighed under 8 ounces and actually meet the same CPSC standard as half-shell mountain bike lids, though they usually lack a visor and the extended rear coverage found on mountain bike helmets.